george-lim/app-store-web-port/README.md

 # Inspiration

 As a huge Apple fan, I suddenly had the urge to "move" the App Store onto the web.
 This project is meant to serve as the ultimate test for my web design abilities.
-Since Github Pages is static, this version of the site will be limited to pure HTML5, CSS3, and jQuery goodness :) Eventually, I will move this project onto my proper personal site and implement the back end to hopefully one day (maybe) make a functional App Store port on web (if I don't get attacked by Apple's Lawyers LOL)
+Since GitHub Pages is static, this version of the site will be limited to pure HTML5, CSS3, and jQuery goodness :) Eventually, I will move this project onto my proper personal site and implement the back end to hopefully one day (maybe) make a functional App Store port on web (if I don't get attacked by Apple's Lawyers LOL)

 Anyway, this site will be a personal test to see how much I have grown over the years in full stack development.
 I am planning on supporting as many devices and browsers as possible, and have managed to accomplish backwards compatibility to IE9.